Prerequisites

 • The following policy statement defined in each tenancy you intend to connect:

 This policy statement must be attached to the root compartment so that it covers the whole tenancy.
-To do this, make sure you have the root compartment selected when you add the policy, and use the IN TENANCY parameter.
+To do this, you have to select the root compartment when you add the policy, and use the IN TENANCY parameter.
+It does not work if it is created in a sub-compartment with IN COMPARTMENT <CompartmentName> in place of IN TENANCY.

 Related Topics